DevasmitDutta/CEE235A-Advanced-Structural-Analysis-Project/README.md

 ## This repository contains the user-defined structural analysis routines for analysing structures of any geometry with `MASTAN2` GUI Integration.
-This project was carried out as course project for 235A Advanced Structural Analysis Course at UCLA.
+This project was carried out as course project for 235A Advanced Structural Analysis Course at UCLA in Fall'23.

 ## Instructions to run the codes